agold-spd/speedata-tpc-generator/README.md

 This command will:
 - Generate all TPC-H tables at scale factor 1000 (1TB total size) by default
-- Use partition configurations from `config/partitions.yaml`
+- Use partition configurations from config/partitions.yaml
-- Create separate directories for each table under `/path/to/output/`
+- Create separate directories for each table under the specified output path
 - Save data in Parquet format
 - Automatically optimize data types and apply chosen compression